 (1) A service that connects to the facilities of a third-party, such as backhaul, roaming, or interconnection arrangements; or

-(2) Telecommunications equipment that cannot route or redirect user data traffic or permit visibility into any user data or packets that such equipment transmits or otherwise handles. (d) Penerting requirement
+(2) Telecommunications equipment that cannot route or redirect user data traffic or permit visibility into any user data or packets that such equipment transmits or otherwise handles.

 (d) Reporting requirement.